artsus4/hakchi2-wiki/FAQ.md

 **Q: How to uninstall it?**

-A: Just flash original kernel using command in the menu.
-But it will not delete sandbox folder.
-I'll made uninstall feature soon if you want.
+A: There is uninstall feature since version 2.08.

 **Q: I want to upload games to my brothers/sisters/mothers/fathers NES Mini on the same computer as the one I used to flash my NES.
 How to do it?**